 There is no bad time to go on safari in the Kruger National Park.
 The experience does, however, change from month to month.
 In the summer months (October to March), it gets very hot.
 The verdant vistas are all the more spectacular because of the rains, but this means that the foliage is denser, water is more abundant and game is therefore trickier to see.
 There are lots of beautiful migratory birds during the summer months.
 While the daytime temperature in the winter months (May to September) is ideal, it does get a little chilly at night and in the early morning.

-With only six suites, Dulini Lodge offers an exclusive luxury retreat within the Exeter Private Game Reserve, near the south western corner of the Kruger National Park.
+With only six suites, Dulini Moya offers an exclusive luxury retreat within the Exeter Private Game Reserve, near the south western corner of the Kruger National Park.
 Guests staying at Dulini can enjoy superb game viewing in ultimate safari comfort.

-Dulini Lodge is a firm favorite of ours, offering a luxurious and small safari lodge within the Sabi Sand Game Reserve which is renowned for having some of the best game-viewing in South Africa.
+Dulini Moya is a firm favourite of ours, offering a luxurious and small safari lodge within the Sabi Sand Game Reserve which is renowned for having some of the best game-viewing in South Africa.
 There are no restricting fences between the game reserve and the Kruger National Park, enabling wildlife to roam freely.
 The Sand River, which flows all year round, is a major source of water for the animals in the reserve and is home to hippo and crocodiles, while the thick reed beds are a haven for many species of water birds and weavers.
 The reserve is also particularly famous for its leopard sightings.

-The six spacious stone and thatch cottages of Dulini Lodge grace the banks of the Mabrak River, in the western corner of the Sabi Sand Game Reserve.
+The six spacious stone and thatch cottages of Dulini Moya grace the banks of the Mabrak River, in the western corner of the Sabi Sand Game Reserve.
 As one of only 12 guests, you will feel instantly at home in this quiet retreat.
 The beautifully appointed suites boast generous plunge pools, shady decks and classic interiors that celebrate the signature style of the Reserve.
-From the privacy of their own plunge pools, guests enjoy watching game explore the dry riverbed just a few meters away.
+From the privacy of their own plunge pools, guests enjoy watching game explore the dry riverbed just a few metres away.

 The guest area is an elegant space filled with big welcoming sofas and interesting African sculptures.
 Dine under the ancient jackalberry tree where skilled chefs serve delicious Pan-African meals, or steal away for a romantic candlelit dinner in the well-stocked wine cellar.